-WSNCT currently does not offer slot agreements to Early Learning Programs as we have not experienced a need to do so at this point in time.
 WSNCT will continue actively participating in the Early Childhood Coalitions established throughout our region in efforts to promote the importance of quality child care, improved school readiness, and the relation to workforce sustainability and economic prosperity for the region.

 supporting the needs of the child care industry, such as by providing assistance with business development or shared services, or by providing opportunities to support professional growth and career pathways for early education.